You may wish to see an introductory page to this section with a map first.

 Tacitus - Agricola.

-After Emperor Hadrian quelled the Second Jewish Revolt (132-36), Judea was almost depopulated.
-Religious Jewish centres flourished in Galilee, but Jews were not allowed to return to Jerusalem.
-In the Vth or VIth century some monks built a church in Masada, but after the Arab invasion of the VIIth century the site was visited only by goats.
+After Emperor Hadrian quelled the Second Jewish Revolt (132-136), Judea was almost depopulated.
+Religious Jewish centres flourished in Galilee, e.g. at Tiberias, but Jews were not allowed to return to Jerusalem.
+In the Vth or VIth century some monks built a church in Masada, but after the Arab invasion of the VIIth century the site was abandoned for very long periods.